 Lightning could potentially strike you inside your house through your computer, TV and/or air conditioner.
 These electronic devices all give lightning a potential path to your person during a storm.
 Remember that once lightning hits your home, it will travel through whatever route it can find, including the wires that attach to your television set or your computer.

-If you are in the middle of a fave TV show when the storm hits, you can still touch the remote control as long as it’s not attached them to set—just keep your hands away from the actual equipment and advise young kids to do the same.
+If you are in the middle of a fave TV show when the storm hits, you can still touch the remote control as long as it’s not attached to the set—just keep your hands away from the actual equipment and advise young kids to do the same.